YuriSizuku/web-C3Cube/readme.md

 \end{align}
 ```

 In this equation,  $T$ is the rotate transfor operation.
-As the unit surafce postion rotate equal to opposite axies rotate, so that the matrix on $(h, k, l)$ and $(i, j, k)$ are reverse.
+As the piece surafce postion rotate equal to opposite axies rotate, so that the matrix on $(h, k, l)$ and $(i, j, k)$ are reverse.

 If $(i, j, k)$ is not observe to right-hand corrdinate, before rotate, it should be applied mirror operation to right-hand; And after rotate,  the sequence of $(i', j', k')$ shoud be permute to right-hand sequence.
 We use the equations below to adjust oritation rotate to right-hand coordinate.
 The permute is that sort the sequence of both oritation and color simultaneous to make oritation sequence to i, j, k.